 How do clinic projects differ from SEAS master’s projects?

 The Clinic is focused on multi-year projects—contrasting with the one year to 18-month timeframe of many SEAS master’s projects.
 Clinic projects will be cumulative, engaging with partners seeking more than one-time student support.
 This systematic and phased type of engagement brings in multiple faculty, spanning SEAS expertise areas, and involves more than one cohort of students.
 The Clinic will also offer structured support, instruction, and mentorship, and Clinic projects will be located within the same geographic area.
 SEAS is making a major commitment to Detroit through the Clinic, and rather than acting as ad hoc partners, multiple faculty members will collaborate to address a challenge.
-The Clinic’s work in Detroit is further classified into five initial themes: Energy and Water Justice (in particular, drinking water access and affordability); Green Infrastructure and Neighborhoods; Sustainability and Climate Action Agenda Implementation; The Erb Corps (a new Erb Institute Detroit-oriented program); and Water, Habitat and Sediment Restoration, with an emphasis on the vitality of the Detroit and Rouge Rivers.
+The Clinic’s work in Detroit is further classified into four initial themes: Energy and Water Justice (in particular, drinking water access and affordability); Green Infrastructure and Neighborhoods; Sustainability and Climate Action Agenda Implementation; and Water, Habitat and Sediment Restoration, with an emphasis on the vitality of the Detroit and Rouge Rivers.